+of man order pharmacy.

 Co-Pays (what you pay)

 Generics 0%

 Formulary brands 20%

 Non-formulary brands 30% minimum \$40 for 30-day supply, \$80 for 90-day supply

 Out-of-Pocket Limits per Calendar Year

 Individual out of pocket limit \$1,000

 Family out of pocket limit (aggregate) \$2,000

-payment after out-of-pocket limit of \$1,000 per calendar year 0%
+Co-payment after out-of-pocket limit of \$1,000 per calendar year per person has been met 0%

-• Wal-Mart and Sam's Club are NOT in your network.

-• If you decline a generic substitution, you must pay the cost difference between the brand and generic.
-The difference does not apply to your out-of-pocket limit and must be paid even after your out-of-pocket limit has been met.

-• "Generic drugs" are those with multiple manufacturers.
+- Wal-Mart and Sam's Club are NOT in your network. - If you decline a generic substitution, you must pay the cost difference between the brand and generic.
+The difference does not apply to your out-of-pocket limit and must be paid even after your out-of-pocket limit has been met. - "Generic drugs" are those with multiple manufacturers.
 You will have to pay the 20% or 30% co-pay for a generic drug sold by only one or two companies.